vibrationtoolbox/vtoolbox/Readme.rst

 If you have any difficulty, please email me at joseph.c.slater@gmail.com.

-Please visit the `Engineering Vibration Toolbox home page<http://vibrationtoolbox.github.io>`_.
+Please visit the `Engineering Vibration Toolbox web page`_.

 Acknowledgements